 For many people, Facebook, Twitter, Snapchat and Instagram have become their main sources for news and communication.
 Surprisingly, a lot of people know social media services package and sell their data, but they ignore the privacy trade-off because it doesn't outweigh the perceived convenience those services provide.

 Social media companies offer their services for “free” so they can collect and sell your most personal moments, but without things like Facebook, many people feel like they would lose contact with family and friends.
-People actually site keeping track of social events as one of the number one reasons they can’t give up Facebook.
+People site keeping track of social events as the number one reason they can’t give up Facebook.

 Taking time to honestly think about whether or not you need social media services in your life is an important step to securing your privacy.
 Figuring out which social media services you use regularly, and can’t live without, will help remove some of the information you regularly share.